thomykay/dhbw-projectmanagement1/lesson 101 - orientation/slides/lesson101-slides.md

 # Practice - Project Quotes Exploration

-1. Form 5 groups (of 4..5)
+1. Form groups (of 4..5)
-2. Go to your respective frame in the worksheet
-3. Pick one of the quotes (⏲️10s, don't overthink)
+1. Pick one of the quotes (⏲️10s, don't overthink)
-4. Work in the group to understand (write sticky notes)  ⏲️10min
+1. Work in the group to understand (write sticky notes)  ⏲️10min
    1. **What**'s behind this quote?
    2. **Now, what** else do you see here?
    3. **So, what** is the paradox, the both sides of the story?
-5. Come back to the whole group, share the quote and the paradox behind it. ⏲️5x2min
+1. Come back to the whole group, share the quote and the paradox behind it. ⏲️nx2min

 ---